 The London Towne Property Owners' Association (LTPOA) is comprised of all property owners within the community.
 A property owner automatically becomes a member when property is purchased.

-The Association maintains, controls, and regulates the Community Hall and the two and a half miles of shoreline.
+The Association maintains, controls, and regulates the clubhouse and the two and a half miles of shoreline.
 LTPOA owns the riparian rights to the vast majority of shoreline.
 The Association also governs access to the Shore Drive in accordance with Anne Arundel County law.

 The community is divided into five Sections, corresponding with the five actual beaches in the community.
 Each Section has its' own officers and Section meetings.
 The Section is the first group that oversees matters pertaining to their part of the neighborhood.
 Each Section elects representatives to the Committees and to the Board of Directors.
 A property owner may chose to be active in any LTPOA Section, even one in which his/her property isn't located.